robatwilliams/openai-excel-functions/README.md

 1. Generate and install certificates (`npm run install-certs`)
 1. Run the local server (`npm start`).

+Additionally you may need to navigate to the [root](https://localhost:3000/) in your browser and temporarily trust the newly created cert-key pair.

 ### Open in Excel web

 1. Open a spreadsheet in Excel on the web and append the following query string parameters